Did you know that pineapples, figs, and plants from far-off places once flourished in Roscommon at Strokestown Park?

 Beyond Strokestown’s gardens

-These tensions between landlord and tenants escalated in 1847, when Major Denis Mahon, the owner of Strokestown Park House, was assassinated in nearby Dooherty as he made his way home from a meeting with the Board of Guardians in Roscommon town.
+Tensions between landlord and tenants escalated in 1847 when Major Denis Mahon, the owner of Strokestown Park House, was assassinated.
+He was on his way home from a meeting with the Board of Guardians in Roscommon town.

 Mahon was the first and most high-profile Irish landlord to be murdered during the Irish Famine.
-His death became the subject of widespread international attention, and, for a time, the name ‘Strokestown’ was synonymous with the unfair evictions and emigration which had worsened the famine’s effects.
+His death became the subject of widespread international attention.
+For a time, the name ‘Strokestown’ was synonymous with the unfair evictions and emigration which had worsened the famine’s effects.

-You can learn the story of this pivotal moment in Irish history in Ireland’s National Famine Museum, which is housed on the Strokestown estate.
+You can learn the story of this pivotal moment in Irish history at the National Famine Museum also housed on the Strokestown estate.

-But changes in Strokestown’s fortunes since then have shifted power over the gardens back to the people.
-And that reversal is what makes it possible for you to enjoy strolling through Strokestown’s gardens and woodlands!
+Changes in Strokestown’s fortunes since then have shifted power over the gardens back to the people.
+That reversal is what makes it possible for you to enjoy strolling through Strokestown’s gardens and woodlands!